 The sweet symphony of crashing waves will be the soundtrack to your night of beachfront romance when you serenade your significant other (and perhaps even pop the question) at Azure.

 Whether it’s the ‘night’ or just a special romantic dinner for two.
-Azure brings the marine-influenced magic to its menu which leans heavily on the ‘fruits de mer.’
+Azure brings marine-influenced magic to its menu which leans heavily on the ‘fruits de mer.’

-Meanwhile, pop some bubbly.
-Then decide whether to go with a four-course tasting menu with optional wine pairings, or order a la carte.
+Decide whether to go with a four-course tasting menu with optional wine pairings, or order a la carte.

 Delight in tender offerings from the sea including poached scallops laden with lemon confit, red pepper, and coconut milk vinaigrette.
 Or try their version of Hawaii’s signature poke, sprinkled with sesame oil and spicy sambal.
 For a hearty special occasion, you must order the Snake River Farms Wagyu ribeye.